-- Revenue is recognized as services are rendered in accordance with the contractual arrangements to the extent the consideration is reliably determinable and no significant uncertainty exists regarding the - b) Dividend income is recognised when right to receive the same is established. - c) Interest is recognised on a time proportion basis taking in to account the amount outstanding and the rate applicable.
+- a) Revenue is recognized as services are rendered in accordance with the contractual arrangements to the extent the consideration is reliably determinable and no significant uncertainty exists regarding the collection of the consideration.
+The amount recognised as revenue is exclusive of service tax. - b) Dividend income is recognised when right to receive the same is established. - c) Interest is recognised on a time proportion basis taking in to account the amount outstanding and the rate applicable.
 Discount or premium on debt securities held is accrued over the period to maturity.